kytos-ng/documentation/tutorials/napps/development_environment_setup.rst

 Kytos with MongoDB requires docker and docker-compose to be installed on your linux environment.
 The following tutorials have been tested on Ubuntu 20.0.4 for docker and docker-compose

+..
+NOTE:: MongoDB 5.0+ requires a CPU that supports AVX instructions.
+Also, if you're running VirtualBox on Windows as host and a Ubuntu guest you'll need to disable Hyper-V.

 Installing docker
 -----------------